haarikamanda/haarikamanda.github.io/_pages/about.md

 For more about my work in data-driven policymaking, visit our [project webpage](https://address.cs.ucsb.edu/).

-Feel free to explore my work, and don’t hesitate to reach out for collaborations or discussions (email: hmanda@ucsb.edu) !
+Feel free to explore my work, and don’t hesitate to reach out for collaborations or discussions (email: hmanda[at]ucsb.edu) !

 ## Recent Activities & News